What Should You Do About Your Boyfriend Problems?

 Eventually, with hard work and determination, you will be able to build that trust back up, and your relationship will come out stronger than ever.

-Many couples agree that more frequent time spent together can remind you of why you chose to be with each other to begin with and can rekindle the flame, allowing you to be much more tolerant of the other person.
+Many couples agree that more frequent time spent together can remind you of why you chose to be with each other to begin with and can rekindle the flame.
+You may also find you are more tolerant of your boyfriend’s mistakes and idiosyncrasies.
 It is normal to drift apart from each other with the daily hustle-bustle of paying bills, working, or taking care of a family if you have one.
-It is important to remember that it is not your partner's fault that these things happen.
+While you may be tempted to blame your boyfriend, remember you both are responsible for making the relationship work.

 If you are harboring resentment in your heart regarding this, try wiping your partner's slate clean and give them a chance to better the relationship with you.
 It's apparent that you don't want to end the relationship, so why not give your 100%?

-If you and your partner have been communicating effectively, it should help you resolve your problems, but it won't take care of them entirely.
-Even with the most diligent work, including talking to your partner, applying changes, and taking extra care to be sure you are connecting, issues can seem too big to handle between the two of you.
+If you and your partner have been , it should help you resolve your problems, but you may still be having relationship breakdowns.
+Even with the most diligent work, including talking to your partner, applying changes, and taking extra care to be sure you are connecting, issues may have grown too big to handle between the two of you.
+At this point, consider seeking professional assistance.
+A relationship therapist is professionally trained to listen to you and work with the both of you to solve the problems you are having and help you develop a healthy relationship.

 Additionally, a therapist can help to mediate your conversations.
 For example: if you or your partner has a difficult time containing your anger while communicating, a therapist can help the two speak to each other healthily and respectfully rather than with negativity.
 Hurtful words spoken in anger can cause permanent damage to a couple.
 So, it is crucial to have someone to remind you to speak with purpose and without disdain.

-Relationship problems can cause conflict in all parts of your life, even if they don’t come from a romantic relationship.
-You can have relationship problems with friends, family, and other loved ones as well.
+Relationship problems can cause conflict that resonate in all areas of your life.
+Beyond conflict in romantic relationships, you may have problems with friends, family, and other loved ones as well.

 Common signs of an endangered or failing relationship might include: